-- 15. Residential family centre providers must comply with the requirements of the regulations and meet the national minimum standards for residential family centres. - 16.
+- 19. Residential family centre providers must comply with the requirements of the regulations and meet the national minimum standards for residential family centres. - 20.
 We investigate all instances that suggest a residential family centre does not meet legal requirements.
 Where we find non-compliance we take action to ensure service users' safety and compliance with the law.
-The action we take is based on what we call an 'escalating tariff'.
-Put simply this means that we take the least possible action to bring about compliance.
-In most cases we achieve this by simply telling providers in writing what they need to do to put things right, called 'statutory requirements'.
-Where providers cannot or will not improve we have a range of other powers including issuing a compliance notice, restricting accommodation in a residential family centre, cancelling a provider's registration or prosecuting for an offence. - 17.
-Our Compliance, investigation and enforcement handbook provides more information about this and is available on our website.
-There is a link to this below.
+We have a range of powers that we can use including issuing a compliance notice, restricting accommodation, cancelling a provider's registration or prosecuting for an offence.

+21. Our Social care compliance handbook provides more information about this and is available on our website.
+There is a link to this on page 9.